76% of customers are more likely to purchase when brands offer personalized experiences. But 63% of marketers struggle to meet these expectations.

 Key data points to collect:

-To start, identify where you currently collect first-party data (ex.
-CRM systems, website analytics, customer surveys).
+To start, identify where you currently collect first-party data (ex., CRM systems, website analytics, customer surveys).
 Use this data to group/segment customers based on shared characteristics (like demographics, purchase behaviors, and engagement patterns).

 Take this example: